chipsalliance/Caliptra/doc/Caliptra.md

   * Critical priority are devices with the ability to handle user plain text data
     * Top priority are CPU SoCs
     * Other examples include SmartNIC and accelerators
-  * Over time, the scope includes further datacenter devices
+  * 2.0 scope includes further datacenter devices such as
-    * SSD, HDD, BMC, DIMM
+    * SSD, HDD, BMC, DIMM, PSU, CPLD etc.

 Note that Caliptra reference code (including RTL and firmware) is intended to be adopted as-is, without modification.